June 2017 Newsletter

-As my work now involves a lot more video work, I have been concentrating on my audio a lot more and looking for ways to improve the quality.
-The Panasonic GH5 was released with a superb audio interface that has 2 XLR inputs and powers directly from the camera but I needed a bit more.
+As my work now involves a lot more video work, I have been concentrating on my audio a lot more.
+I am always looking for ways to improve the quality.
+The Panasonic GH5 was released with a superb audio interface that has 2 XLR inputs and powers directly from the camera.
+However, I needed a bit more.

 Weddings I am shooting this year will need great audio (even as a stills photographer looking for audio for the slideshow) as did the recent shoots at the helipad and shooting school so I started researching for something better suited.

-The Zoom H6 has been around for a while and after comparing this to other models such as the various Tascam’s on offer, I finally opted for the Zoom H6.
+The Zoom H6 has been around for a while now.
+After comparing this to other models such as the various Tascam’s on offer, I finally opted for the Zoom H6.

 The reason I chose this recorder is that it can also be interfaced through my PC for use with screen recording programs or any other software that requires audio input.
 Very handy.